makeabilitylab/physcomp/advancedio/smoothing-input.md

 {: .fs-1 }

 <!-- TODO: insert video of me using Sharp with noise instead? -->

-By now, you may have noticed that your analog input data can be noisy.
-How can we smooth our input and what factors should we consider?

 This is a big, complex question.
 Indeed, there is an entire field called [digital signal processing](https://en.wikipedia.org/wiki/Digital_signal_processing) (DSP), which explores techniques to sample, smooth, or otherwise transform signals, like sensor data, into more usable forms.
 In signal processing, [filters](https://en.wikipedia.org/wiki/Filter_(signal_processing)) refer to algorithmic methods and/or hardware approaches to remove or attenuate unwanted components of a signal.